Car Loan Refinance

 Negative equity on a car loan is when the amount you owe your lender is more than the value of your vehicle.
 In this situation, upon refinancing your car loan, you may find the amount you’re approved for is less than your loan’s remaining balance, so you may have to pay the difference out of pocket.

-How much would a car refinance save me?
+How do I work out how much a car refinance save me?

 The amount you can save will depend on a range of factors, such as the size of your loan, difference in interest rates, length of your term and more.
 You can use tools such as a car loan repayment calculator to help you work out how much you may save in your particular instance.
 Your Savvy consultant will also help you work out what your savings may be when you apply with us.